pedrotgn/pyactor/docs/tutorial.rst

 specify by parameter the actor and the method to be executed after that time, and only accepts methods of the tell type.

-If the method requires arguments, those have to be after the three base.
+If the method requires arguments, those can be passed in the same call.
 In the example, hello needs one argument and it is passed as::

     self.host.interval(1, self.proxy, "hello", "you")